Practical Cache Coherence¶

 Home Snoop, which is more like a directory-based cache coherence implementation.
 Upon miss, the caching agent will contact home agent, and then the home agent will send requests to other caching agents who have the requested cache line.
 There are other implementations like Cluster-on-Die.
 Intel UPI gets rid of all this complexity, it is only using directory-based, in the hope to reduce cache coherence traffic, which make sense.

 - Related: Skylay UPI

-- By far the BEST blog I’ve seen on the topic of
+- The BEST blog I’ve seen on the topic of

 - Paper: MESIF: A Two-Hop Cache Coherency Protocol for Point-to-Point Interconnects (2009)__

 - This paper has the most extensive description of the MESIF protocol implementation.

 timing diagramsthan describe how cache requests actually proceed.
 Those diagrams can help us understand what is needed to finish a cache request.

 - But do note: the implementation described by this paper is different from what Intel QPI has in products.
 The difference is discussed at chapter 4.
 MESIF and QPI, namely, other caching agents will send responses to Home agent rather than to requesting agent.
 QPI relies on Home agent to solve conflict.

 - Also note: this is just one of the possible implementations to realize MESIF protocol.
 There could be many other ways, e.g., QPI source snooping, QPI home snooping.
 But all of them share the essential and general concepts and ideas.